devmoekamel/Ecommerce/README.md

 ## Description

-This is a Flutter application that interacts with the `Rest API` to create  e-commerce store.
-The app allows users to browse through various products, view details, and add items to their shopping cart.
+This is a Responsive application that interacts with the `Rest API` to create  e-commerce store.
+The app allows users to Browse & Search through various products, view details, and add items to their shopping cart.

 ## Features